 The future of electric car fleet insurance

 While electric car insurance may seem to be expensive at the moment, as time goes on and insurers can collect more information, the gap between electric and motor vehicles will narrow.
 Currently, you can still expect insurance to be more expensive for an electric car than a standard vehicle.

-If you are looking for insurance on a fleet of electric vehicles the most important action to take would be to contact a fleet insurance broker, such as our team at Fleetcover.
+If you are looking for insurance on a fleet of electric vehicles, the most important action to take would be to contact a fleet insurance broker, such as our team at Fleetcover.
 We work with the UK’s largest insurance providers for fleets to get you a professional, hassle-free policy proposal.